bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 <br>

-To make our data tidy, we will transform all the year columns in one variable called "year" and we will also transfer the values contained in these columns to a single new variable called "expense".
+To make our data tidy, we will transform all the year columns into one variable called "year" and we will also transfer the values contained in these columns to a single new variable called "expense".
 Note the syntax of the `pivot_longer` function.
 The first argument is the dataframe we want to transform, the second are the columns we would like to treat.
 Finally, `names_to` indicates the name of the new column that will receive the years and `values_to` indicates the name of the new column that will receive the values of the year columns.

 <br>